Yan Yean: History

 Originally Yan Yean occupied quite a large area, and the first Yan Yean Post Office opened on 1 March 1859 and was replaced by Morang in 1861.
 The next Yan Yean Post Office opened in 1875 and was renamed Yan Yean South in 1892 (later Mernda).
 A Barber's Creek office (opened 1876) was renamed Yan Yean Railway Station in 1892, then Yan Yean in 1907 and closed in 1974.

 Today

 Yan Yean is the home of Bears Castle.

 The Northern Melbourne Institute of TAFE operate a 200 hectare training property at Yan Yean dedicated to training students in cattle and deer farming, aquaculture and the production of medicinal herbs and essential oils.

 Golfers play at the Growling Frog Golf Course on Donnybrook Road.

 The Yan Yean Tennis Club is a 6 tennis court District level tennis club at TH Hurrey Reserve in Yan Yean, where a $3.9 million refurbishment began in 2017.

 Yan Yean also contains a cemetery, fruit and berry farm, stock feed and a tin shop.

+Future

+Victoria's Big Build includes ongoing work to heavily upgrade Yan Yean Road running from Diamond Creek, likely due to Yan Yean being highly likely to be developed in the coming decades, following the ongoing development of Doreen and Mernda to the South.